 - The Q350 contains an enhanced Uni-Q driver Array designed to smooth out treble frequencies, and reimagined crossovers to provide cleaner and more accurate bass.

 A great option for people who want powerful sound but can’t afford to spend as much as the SVS speakers demand, the KEF Q350 is one of the newer options in the award-winning Q series by the company.

-These speakers come with a newer cabinet and finishes that make them look even better than any of the previous models manufactured by the company.
+This pair of speakers come with a newer cabinet and finishes that make them look even better than any of the previous models manufactured by the company.

-Built to smooth out the treble frequencies with the help of the improved Q-driver Array, the KEF Q350 is equipped with the company’s reimagined crossovers so that you are able to get the most accurate bass production out of all other KEF products in the similar price range, which can help you fill any room with the depth of sound that is unmatched.
+Built to smooth out the treble frequencies with the help of the improved Q-driver Array, the KEF Q350 is equipped with the company’s re-imagined crossovers so that you are able to get the most accurate bass production out of all other KEF products in the similar price range, which can help you fill any room with the depth of sound that is unmatched.